 Founded around 1953 by W.O.
 Fleener, Sage & Sand is one of those indie labels which delight hillbilly and rockabilly alike because uptempo boppers and all kinds of rockers abound.
 First using the Sage & Sand imprint, the records were gradually issued either on Sage or on Sand (with several label color variations) as the accompanying discography will show.

-In retrospect, the Sage & Sand label's roster of artists reads like a dictionary of country'n'western music and its recorded output was consistently excellent but the big hits never came its way.
+In retrospect, the Sage & Sand label's roster of artists reads like some sort of dictionary of California country'n'western music ; its recorded output was consistently excellent but the big hits never came its way.

 It took quite some time until some record company had the good idea of exploring its vaults : that honor falls to P-Vine in Japan, who released an attractive series of CDs in 1993, one of which was dedicated to Sage & Sand.